 It wasn’t hard to spot artist and former co-owner Rob Reen’s love of painting sheep: as in the lounge just across the hallway, his sheep paintings dominate the walls and can be a little overwhelming, especially with sheep adorning every plate on the table as well.

-The menu at Ynyshir restaurant
+Menu at Ynyshir restaurant

 Dinner at Ynyshir when I visited was a choice between the five, eight or 11-course menu (it’s now more like 20 courses) and a quick glance at the Ynyshir menu revealed that this won’t be a traditional dining experience.
-Courses have the briefest of descriptions, such as ‘Ham cheese tomato’ or ‘Not French Onion soup’ which means you are most certainly in the chef’s hands.
+Courses had the briefest of descriptions, such as ‘Ham cheese tomato’ or ‘Not French Onion soup’ which means you are most certainly in the chef’s hands.

 I went for the eight-course menu and I thought some of the dishes were really terrific, such as the deconstructed (ie, assembled at the table) Caesar salad, the tiramisu and the bite-sized pieces of Welsh wagyu beef.
 Others were a touch on the bizarre side of experimental cooking – I’m not sure much was added by the bowl of hay and liquid nitrogen to accompany the carrots baked in hay.
-Much palaver was made of the long-awaited final dish, which saw the white chocolate petit fours made out of liquid nitrogen.
-It was very impressive indeed but by then it was well after 11pm and I’d been sitting there for three hours.

 I know this is complicated cooking but the minute size of the portions (meaning they can be gobbled up in a matter of seconds) makes a half-hour wait between courses seem that much longer, and when dishes can be prepared in advance, or at the table (such as with the tiramisu) then you can’t help but wonder why it takes so long to arrive.
 But maybe it’s all part of the Michelin-star experience!